image

 The Physiology of Addiction

-For instance, there is a center in our brain called the "Cingulate Gyrus."
+There is a center in our brain called the "Cingulate Gyrus."
 This area has to do with attention.
 It is the "channel changer" in our brain.
 When this works well, we are able to see options, have cognitive flexibility and be able to shift our attention from one idea to the next.
 When it doesn't work well, we get STUCK, not being able to get a thought, worry or resentment out of our minds.
 People who struggle with "Cingulate Gyrus" problems tend to hold on to resentments from the past, worry a lot, and their brains gets into a lock-in mode.
 These people often come from alcoholic homes.
 Addiction is appealing to them.
 It momentarily takes away the obsession and resentment and numbs it with pleasant feelings.
 But the obsession become switched to the obsession to use or compulsion to act out.
 We know that sexual addiction and compulsive gambling affect the same center of the brain, "Cingulate Gyrus," as in cocaine addiction.
 Dr. Daniel Amen, a psychiatrist whose clinics have looked at more that 20,000 SPECT brain scans of individuals, has provided us with a lot of useful information regarding addiction.
 His website, brainplace.com is very helpful.

 Brain Damage